 Preparation

 Once you have a date set, it’s time to hit the books!
-Fortunately, the CIC’s official study guide titled Discover Canada: The Rights and Responsibilities of Citizenship, contains all of the questions that could be on your exam.
+Fortunately, the CIC’s official study guide, titled Discover Canada: The Rights and Responsibilities of Citizenship, contains all of the questions that could be on your exam.

 What to Bring With You to the Test

-Make sure to bring the documents sent with your original application to the testing center.
+Please bring the documents sent with your original application to the testing center.
 Also, bring your passport and any travel documents that you may have used in the previous four years.

 After the Test